Discover the Perfect English Apple Variety

 They are used for making tarts, pies and fillings as they stay firm and hold their shape when cooking.
 Cooking apples will generally keep well.

 Some apple varieties can be picked as cooking apples early in the season.
 Then, they become sweeter and eaten as a dessert apple from October to December.

 The apple picking season signals the end of the British Summer when preparations for Harvest begin.
-Early varieties can be picked generally from August, late September and October is a key apple harvesting time in Britain.
+Early varieties can be picked generally from August, late September and October is the main apple harvesting time in Britain.

 The apple is Britain’s national fruit and is botanically a member of the rose family.